Programs/Community Outreach

 Program Terms

-- The Sandusky Water Department will inspect and refurbished all fire hydrants.
-Maintenance Steps
+• The Sandusky Water Department will inspect and refurbished all fire hydrants.

 Unobstructed access to fire hydrants shall be maintained at all times.
 The fire department shall not be deterred or hindered from gaining immediate access to fire protection equipment for fire hydrants.